Every NBA Team's Biggest Flaw as Training Camps Open

 Detroit Pistons: Floor Spacing

-Reggie Bullock, Luke Kennard and Glenn Robinson III arm the Pistons with a measure of outside shooting to counteract the spacing lost because of the Reggie Jackson-Blake Griffin-Andre Drummond trio.
+Reggie Bullock, Luke Kennard and Glenn Robinson III arm the Pistons with a measure of outside shooting to counteract the spacing lost to the Reggie Jackson-Blake Griffin-Andre Drummond trio.
 And Detroit can hope for long-range improvement from Jackson and Griffin, along with, apparently, a dash of three-point volume from Drummond.

 Is that really enough?
 The safe answer is no. The Pistons' most reliable floor-spacers are not certainties.
 Bullock only started getting actual minutes last season, and neither Kennard nor Robinson has 220 three-point attempts to their NBA resume.

 Small-sample B.S. is real.
 So, too, is the concern.
-Bullock and Kennard may not eclipse 40.0 percent from behind the rainbow.
+Bullock and Kennard may not eclipse 40 shooting percent from behind the rainbow.
 Griffin and Jackson could dip further below the league average instead of inching closer to it.
 Playing Stanley Johnson with those two and Drummond might torpedo the offense.
 The Pistons' postseason eligibility is contingent upon them extracting boilerplate spacing from a roster potentially unfit to deliver it.

 Miami Heat: Dwindling Star Power